 |Norris SL, Kansagara D, Bougatsos C, Nygren P, Fu R

 The authors concluded that there was no direct evidence on the effectiveness of screening for type 2 or pre-diabetes, but lifestyle and pharmacotherapy interventions could reduce the progression of type 2 diabetes in patients with pre-diabetes.
-The authors’ conclusions reflected the limited evidence, but should be interpreted with some caution given the poor study quality and potential for review bias.
+The authors’ conclusions reflected the limited evidence, but should be interpreted with caution given the poor study quality and potential review bias.

 To provide an updated review assessing the effects of screening programmes for type 2 diabetes mellitus and pre-diabetes in adults in primary care settings in the United States.

 MEDLINE and the Cochrane Library were searched from 2001 to July 2007 for English language publications.
 Search terms were reported.
 Reference lists of included studies were also searched.
 Experts in the field were contacted for additional data.
 Relevant systematic reviews were scanned for relevant studies.